Male Hormones in Women

 Approximately 3% of women with hyperandrogenism will be diagnosed with hyperandrogenic-insulin resistant-acanthosis nigricans syndrome.
 Women with this condition have severe metabolic abnormalities, are usually overweight and are at increased risk of developing type 2 diabetes mellitus (T2DM).
 They have extensive acanthosis nigricans and are usually severely hyperandrogenic, with some virilisation, meaning that they are developing male characteristics, such as a deep voice and increased muscle mass.

-Some women exhibit symptoms of hyperandrogenism but do not fulfil the criteria for PCOS or the other conditions described above.
+Some women exhibit symptoms of hyperandrogenism but do not fulfil the criteria for PCOS and do not experience other PCOS symptoms or the other conditions described above.
 In these cases, the reason for their androgen excess remains unknown and they are diagnosed with idiopathic hyperandrogenism.

 Environmental androgens/endocrine disruptors